AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_ImplicitClient.md

 If and when contacting OSIsoft support about this error, please provide the OperationId.

-## `Create an Implicit Client (Obsolete)`
+## `Create an Implicit Client (Deprecated)`

-Implicit Client has been obsoleted, please use Authorization Code Client instead.
+Implicit Client has been deprecated, please use Authorization Code Client instead.

 Create an Implicit Client in a Tenant.
 No Secret will be generated for this
             Client.